Greater Sydney Parklands will be removing trees in several locations as outlined below:

 Tuesday 17 October 2023, from 7am

-Greater Sydney Parklands will be removing three Maritime Pines (Pinus Pinaster) at Mission Fields Canal at Centennial Park on Tuesday 17 October.
-The trees have reached the end of their life.
+Greater Sydney Parklands removed three Maritime Pines (Pinus Pinaster) at Mission Fields Canal at Centennial Park on Tuesday 17 October.
+The trees had reached the end of their life.
 The area will be replanted with native trees species from the Sydney Sandstone Woodland palette, better suited to the conditions in this part of the park.

 During the removal of trees there may be minor disruptions including: